Pursue Your Passion for Language and Literature: Take on a Master's Degree in English Online Program

 As a graduate of USI’s master’s degree in English online program, you can expect to find positions in K–12 schools or in higher education environments.
 Jobs for master’s in English graduates may include community college professor, content writer, post-secondary instructor and survey researcher or analyst.

 Some of USI’s master’s program in English graduates also go on to doctoral programs.
 Whether you want to pursue terminal studies with a PhD or consider another career path — such as art or museum studies — our master’s degree in English online program will provide you with the knowledge and abilities to succeed in nearly any area.

 Once you complete our program, you’ll discover new opportunities to careers such as:

-"As a student in the MAE program, I took a wide range of classes, from Teaching Composition to Workshop in Creative Writing.
-I know these courses, along with the support I received from faculty and peers, provided me with the skills and confidence necessary to complete the program."
+“As a student in USI’s master’s program in English, I took a wide range of classes — from Teaching Composition to Workshop in Creative Writing.
+I know that these courses, along with the support I received from faculty and peers, provided me with the skills and confidence to complete the program.”

 - Applicants must hold a Bachelor of Arts or Bachelor of Science degree from an accredited institution.
 Although applicants do not need to hold an undergraduate degree in English, preference will be given to those applicants with an educational background or work experience in English or a related field.

 - The MAE includes courses in Literature, Rhetoric and Writing, and Creative Writing.
 The Graduate Faculty in the English Department prefers to admit those students who appear to have the best chance of successfully completing the Master’s degree, and we assume the most successful students will be those whose educational backgrounds or work experiences indicate that they possess the abilities to examine, analyze, and write critically about a diverse range of texts in English.